repobee/repobee/docs/fundamentals.rst

 * Any user of RepoBee has unrestricted access to the target organization (i.e. is an owner).
 If the user has limited access, some features may work, while others may not.

+  - The :ref:`auto_tamanager` plugin provides functionality for assigning teaching assistants to the organization with significantly fewer privileges than an owner.
+These users cannot use the full power of RepoBee, but it is sufficient for e.g. cloning repositories and opening issues on the issue trackers.

 * Template repos should be available as private repos in one of three places:

   - The template organization (recommended if the template repos are being